List of pizza varieties by country: Germany

+28.4% of Germans prefer their pizza Roman style (thin base, thin crust), 28.1% Neapolitan style (thin base, thick crust) and 15% American style (thick).
+More than 50% enjoy ketchup or sauce hollandaise as a dip for their pizza or substitute for the tomato sauce.

 Hungary

 Hungarians enjoy most of the traditional pizza toppings, but there are some unique local varieties, including "Magyaros" ("Hungarian-style") pizza, which usually has toppings like bacon, kolbász (Hungarian sausage), salami, hot peppers, and red onion.
-"White pizza" (see below) is also popular, especially because it's similar to Hungarian kenyérlángos or langalló (a type of flatbread often topped with sour cream, bacon and onions).
+"White pizza" (see below) is also popular, especially because it is similar to Hungarian kenyérlángos or langalló (a type of flatbread often topped with sour cream, bacon and onions).

 Pizza Hut opened its first restaurant in Hungary in 1992.
 Local pizza chains include Don Pepe, Pizza Forte, Il Treno, and Pizza King.

 Iceland

-While Iceland has many traditional American and Italian style pizza toppings, bananas are a common topping in both Iceland and Sweden.
+While Iceland has many traditional American and Italian style pizza toppings, bananas are a common topping in the country.

-Malta

-The Maltese enjoy eating Italian style pizza and fast-food pizzas, including local produce.
-One style of fast-food pizza is the typical pizza kwadra (square pizza), which is found in Pastizzi shops (pastizzeriji), a deep-pan pizza cut into squares, generally topped with either green olives (taż-żebbuġ), hard boiled egg and cocktail sausage (bajd u zalzett), or chicken and barbecue sauce (tat-tiġieġ).
-A typical Pizzerija will offer a vast number of different pizza recipes, mostly based on local taste.
-A typical menu would Margherita, Capricciosa, Quattro Stagioni and other typical pizzas.

-Pizza has become a household dish.
-Nevertheless, the traditional Maltese pizza consists of a typical Maltese ftira covered in cheese (mainly local gbejna), onions and potatoes.
-In fact, it is most often known simply as "ftira" and is mainly sold on the island of Gozo.
-Different toppings can be added, including tuna, olives, anchovies, sundried tomatoes, and even traditional Maltese sausage.